judgment on behalf of Beirut barracks bombing victims

 Our Representative Matters – Catastrophic Injury & Wrongful Death

-We are presently leading or have recently concluded the following high-profile lawsuits:
+We are presently litigating or have recently concluded the following high-profile lawsuits:

 - Doe v.
 Sysco of Central Florida: On January 10, 2017, Cohen Milstein successfully settled a wrongful death lawsuit for $2.5 million against Sysco Corporation and one of its tractor-trailer drivers on behalf of the Estate of John Doe.
 John Doe, a 42-year-old Kissimmee, Florida man and father of two, died on October 20, 2015 after his semi-truck struck a Sysco owned and operated tractor-trailer that had run a stop sign.
 Cohen Milstein worked closely with police investigators and experts to prove that Mr. Doe was not at fault; rather the Sysco driver violated his right of way and caused the crash.
 Evidence proved the Sysco tractor-trailer failed to slow down and ran through a stop sign into oncoming traffic despite clear stop bars and a visible stop sign.